samblenny/patch-thing/notes/06_prototype/README.md

 ### Update CircuitPython

-CAUTION; Following these instructions will erase any existing code on your Feather M4 Express.
+CAUTION: Following these instructions will erase any existing code on your Feather M4 Express.

 These path and shell commands below are for Terminal on macOS.